Skip to main content

 version: 1.208.v128ee9800c04

-Build a simple request pipeline
+Build a simple configure pipeline

 Kratix takes no opinion on the tooling used within a pipeline.
 Kratix will pass a set of resources to the pipeline, and expect back a set of resources.
 What happens within the pipeline, and what tooling is used, is a decision left entirely to you.